the-teachingRSE-project/competencies/competencies.md

 (e.g., [@alves_elixir_2021; @martinez_ortiz_practical_2022]) which could be
 helpful for RSEs at early stages (i.e., with not much experience of project management).
-They give quick hints on what to look for regarding basic management for research software (including information on e.g., licenses, releases, publication, citation) together with some ongoing work on corresponding metadata [@giraldo_metadata_2023].
-Metadata can also be used actively during and within a research project to inform the decision making processes [@Bird2016].
+They give quick hints on what to look for regarding basic management for research software (including information on, e.g., licenses, releases, publication, citation, archiving) together with some ongoing work on corresponding metadata [@giraldo_metadata_2023].
+Metadata can also be used
+actively during and within a research project, to inform the decision-making processes [@Bird2016].

 Most RSEs will contribute to other projects, some of which will be large.
 This